bigskysoftware/hypermedia-systems-book/ch04-extending-html-as-hypermedia.typ

 </form>
 ```)

-1. When an htmx-powered element is withing an ancestor form tag, all input values within that
+1. When an htmx-powered element is within an ancestor form tag, all input values within that
    form will be submitted for non-`GET` requests
 2. We have switched from an `input` of type `submit` to a `button` and added the `hx-post` attribute